 Reflux, spitting up or possetting are all names used to describe babies bringing back some of the milk that they swallowed earlier.
 Some spitting up is quite normal in young babies, this may simply be how they deal with too much milk or anything that doesn’t agree with them.12 This article looks at the reasons babies have reflux and answers frequently asked questions.

-Reflux —full name gastroesophageal reflux (GER)—in newborns is very common.
+Reflux —full name gastroesophageal reflux (GER)—is very common in young babies.
 In Breastfeeding and Human Lactation3, the authors explain that infants with reflux are generally happy and thriving babies who spit up at least once or more per day most days (sometimes referred to as “happy spitters”).
-One study found 73% of babies spit up in their first month of life and that babies who were exclusively breastfed spit up less often than infants who received mixed feeding4.
+One study found 73% of babies spit up in their first month of life and that babies who were exclusively breastfed spit up less often than infants who received mixed feeding.4

-Unless your baby has the more severe symptoms of gastooesophageal reflux disease (GERD) discussed below, the only problem with a lot of spitting up might be that you have more laundry to do.
+Unless your baby has severe symptoms such as those associated with gastooesophageal reflux disease (GORD/GERD) discussed below, the only problem with a lot of spitting up might be that you have more laundry to do.

 Dr Jack Newman, Canadian paediatrician and breastfeeding expert explains how spitting up regularly may have a protective function if the baby is otherwise happy and gaining weight: